tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 - change the weather in the local area.
 You can call up winter storms, blanket the land in a blizzard, or pick up and drag winter away to let spring in.
 You don’t have any fine control, so you can’t use this power as a direct attack.
 - Do epic, hand-wavey narrative things because you’ve got a season on the end of your arm.

 Once you’ve got the hand, you’re stuck with it until you perish or you willingly allow someone to take it from you.
 Technically, your hand is indestructible, but that’s something of a moot point, as the rest of your body is still mortal.
-If you try to, say, catch the fiery breath of the Red, your hand will survive but the rest of you will be frosted ash on the wind.
+If you try to, say, catch the fiery breath of Vaeros, your hand will survive but the rest of you will be frosted ash on the wind.

 Depending on the whims of the GM, the following may be true: